zachChilders/just-add-water/docs/onboarding.md

 Once you have your dependencies ready, click the "Use This Template" button:
 ![Use This Template](../images/templatebutton.png)

-Fill out the form to name your repo, then clone it as normal.
+Fill out the form to name your repo, then clone it.

 ## Install